Intensive care doctors have discovered that grounding may boost the resilience of premature infants and lower the risk

 Earlier, a 2011 study demonstrated that grounding rapidly improves HRV among adults, and generates a shift from an overactive sympathetic mode, associated with acceleration and stress, into a parasympathetic, or normalizing and calming mode.

 If you improve your HRV you can reduce the likelihood of stress-related disorders.

-Twenty of the 26 babies involved in the new study when they were grounded during testing periods over 20 to 40 minutes.
+Twenty of the 26 babies involved in the new study were tested for HRV while grounded during testing periods over 20 to 40 minutes.
 Improved HRV was consistently documented for all of them.
 The improvement disappeared quickly when they were alternately disconnected from the Earth.
 Grounding was achieved by adhering a grounding patch on the skin of the babies, while in their incubators or cribs, and connecting the patch wire to the hospital’s grounding system.

 Among the babies tested, “grounding raised parasympathetic tone within minutes,” says Charles Palmer, MB.ChB., a specialist in neonatology, and co-investigator in the study.
 “We obviously need more research to further prove that grounding may enhance vagus nerve transmission and thereby improve stress and inflammatory regulatory mechanisms in preterm infants.”

 Previously, Dr. Palmer and his research colleagues reported that decreased vagus nerve function is a “valuable marker of vulnerability to stress” in premature infants, including an indicator of risk for necrotizing enterocolitis, a serious intestinal disorder that affects about 5-10 percent of preemies.
 The condition has an inflammatory component that could adversely affect critical cells protecting nerve tissue and thus possibly undermine development of the nervous system.

 During the last fifteen years research has revealed that the vagus nerve plays a major role in the so-called “anti-inflammatory reflex,” a mechanism that controls basic immune responses and inflammation during pathogen invasion and tissue injury.
 Among other things, the nerve’s actions help to inhibit excessive production of pro-inflammatory chemicals.